CLPX Airborne Gamma Snow and Soil Moisture Surveys

 The following example shows how to cite the use of this data set in a publication.
 For more information, see our Use and Copyright Web page.

-Cline, D. and T. Carrol.
+Cline, D. and T. Carroll.
 2005.
 CLPX Airborne Gamma Snow and Soil Moisture Surveys. [indicate subset used].
-Boulder, Colorado USA: National Snow and Ice Data Center.
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.